TOGoS/PictureArchiver4.1/README.md

 # PictureArchiver 4.1

-A utility to help import ('archive') pictures from.
+A utility to help import ('archive') pictures from another directory mirroring the structure of the destination one, with tools to rotate, flip, and compress pictures.

 Idea is you dump all your incoming JPEGs into a structure that mirrors that of an 'archive' directory